 In conclusion, Squarespace is a complete all-inclusive platform with plenty of in-built features.

 WordPress Features & Flexibility

-In contrast to Squarespace, WordPress offers an uninterrupted freedom and flexibility.
-First, WordPress is free open source platform which means users can download free, use, modify, and change anyway they want.
+In contrast to Squarespace, WordPress offers uninterrupted freedom and flexibility.
+First, WordPress is a free open source platform which means users can download free, use, modify, and change any way they want.
 Second, there are limitless WordPress resources available on the web which is basically the outcome of it being open source.
 So, WordPress is unbeatable regarding the features and flexibility.

 Let’s check out the major WordPress features in points:

 - Fully Responsive – WordPress platform is readily responsive which fits well with all types of devices.
 There are plenty of responsive WordPress themes that are fully optimized for mobile devices.